TARGENE/targene-pipeline/docs/src/targene/tmle.md

 Note however that this is not compulsory.
 A single estimator can be used and the machine-learning models customised.
 This is done via the `ESTIMATORS_CONFIG` which is either a simple configuration string or a more elaborate Julia file.
 Both options are further discussed [here](https://targene.github.io/TMLECLI.jl/stable/tmle_estimation/#Specifying-Estimators).

 For example, using a configuration string, a computationally cheaper run with `ESTIMATORS_CONFIG=ose--glmnet` uses only One-Step Estimation with a [GLMNet](https://www.jstatsoft.org/article/view/v033i01) model for both ``Q_Y`` and ``G``.

+## Addressing Sampling Bias

+In population genetics studies, it is possible that the observed population does not adequately represent the population of interest with respect to the frequency of binary traits like disease.
+This sampling bias persists in case-control studies in which individuals with a particular phenotype of interest, or cases, are targeted for recruitment to increase the power of the study.

+Currently, TarGene only uses estimands that are not invariant to sampling strategy and thus interpretation of such effects are relative to the observed population used for analysis.
+To obtain estimates that are representative of the true population from which the observations were sampled, one can provide TarGene with the prevalence of the binary phenotype in the true population.
+With this prevalence parameter, we can perform a case-control weighted estimation procedure to appropriately weight the empirical distribution to match the population of interest thereby minimizing sampling bias brought on by the study design.

+This procedure involves the weighting of the learning functions ``Q_Y`` and ``G`` as well as the semi-parametric update step in (w)TMLE.
+Furthermore, there is no support for the case-control weighting of the OSE and if a custom machine learning algorithm is used for the estimation of ``Q_Y`` or ``G`` it must be able to support weights [MLJ supports weights](https://juliaai.github.io/MLJ.jl/stable/weights/).